Immigration, Infrastructure And Iran: The President's Plans For 2018

 As noted, for Trump, immigration is tied to national security.
 So don't expect him to pull back on his push to curtail various programs and make the U.S. immigration system more merit-based.

-Democrats, though, feel like they have leverage in this election year on the issue, especially since there is generally bipartisan support for a DREAM Act or path to legalization if not citizenship for people in the U.S. illegally who haven't committed crimes.
+Democrats, though, feel as if they have leverage in this election year on the issue, especially because there is generally bipartisan support for a DREAM Act or a path to legalization, if not citizenship, for people in the U.S. illegally who haven't committed crimes.
 (The DREAM Act would provide a path to citizenship for people brought to the United States as children.)

-Trump said in September that he was giving Congress six months to address DACA, the executive action implemented by former President Obama on Deferred Action for Childhood Arrivals.
+Trump said in September that he was giving Congress six months to address DACA, the executive action implemented by Obama on Deferred Action for Childhood Arrivals.
 That means Congress has until March to do something.
 DACA allowed people brought to the country as children to avoid deportation.
 Obama signed the executive order after Congress failed to pass a bipartisan comprehensive immigration overhaul.

 "We think we have to have a DACA solution," House Speaker Paul Ryan told NPR's Steve Inskeep on Nov.
 30.

-We'll see shortly if that's true or what that is.
-Still, Trump's posture doesn't appear to be one in which a deal has been made.
-In fact, he tweeted Friday that any DACA deal must include the building of a wall with Mexico, an end to "chain migration" and ending the visa lottery system.
+We'll see shortly what that is or whether it is even true.
+Still, Trump's posture doesn't appear to be one through which a deal has been made.
+In fact, he tweeted Friday that any DACA deal must include building a wall with Mexico and ending both "chain migration" and the visa lottery system.

 The Democrats have been told, and fully understand, that there can be no DACA without the desperately needed WALL at the Southern Border and an END to the horrible Chain Migration & ridiculous Lottery System of Immigration etc. We must protect our Country at all cost!— Donald J. Trump (@realDonaldTrump) December 29, 2017